greenm01/ec4x/docs/ec4x_specs.md

 ### 5\.4.4 End of Space Combat

-After the last round of combat the surviving Task Forces are disbanded and surviving squadrons rejoin their assigned fleets.
+After the last round of combat the surviving Task Forces are disbanded and surviving squadrons rejoin their original fleets.

 ## 5\.5 Starbase Combat